-The Pacquiao vs Marquez rivalry began with a bang thanks to the violent rendition of fistic prowess offered by the Filipino icon in the first round of their tetralogy.
-But after that legendary first stanza, most of the rounds up to and including those of fight III can be defined as a contest between Manny’s desire to explode and Márquez’s determination to contain the explosion.
+The Pacquiao vs Marquez rivalry began with a bang thanks to the violent rendition of fistic prowess offered by the Filipino icon in the first round of their tetralogy, a round that saw Marquez visit the canvas three times.
+But following that, most of the rounds up to and including those of fight III can be defined as a contest between Manny’s desire to explode and Márquez’s determination to contain him.

 Over the course of three extremely close fights, Pacquiao attacked while Márquez countered, the southpaw trying time and again to set the ring on fire while Juan Manuel quickly doused the flames with cerebral counterpunching.
-Momentum often switched back and forth between the two factions, but the dial never failed to return to dead center, leading those of us watching from the outside to call the pairing one of the most evenly matched in boxing history.
+Momentum switched back and forth, but the dial never failed to return to dead center, leaving those of us watching to call the pairing one of the most evenly matched in boxing history.

-For this reason, the reaction of fans and media alike when IV was announced was nearly unanimous: a long sigh followed by a sad “Why?”
+For this reason, the reaction of fans and media alike when their fourth meeting was announced was nearly unanimous: a long sigh followed by a sad “Why?”
 We were repeatedly reminded by professional and amateur keyboardists alike of the old dictum that insanity is repeating the same action over and over while expecting a different result.
 Was the world of boxing going mad?
-Pacquiao vs. Márquez IV made no sense; we had seen it three times and kept getting the same result.
+Pacquiao vs Márquez IV made no sense; we had seen it three times and kept getting the same result.

-But most observers who shared that opinion failed to take into account the tension that had been accumulating in the rivalry throughout thirty-six rounds of inconclusive results.
+But most who shared that opinion failed to take into account the tension accumulating in the rivalry through thirty-six rounds of inconclusive results.
 The great Filipino whale had failed to fully commit to his attack, kept honest by Dinamita’s adroit management of Pacquiao’s violent instincts.
 Márquez’s bitterness had been fermenting to the point of disgust after what he deemed three unfair scoring verdicts.
 Pacquiao is only pleased with himself if he’s successful in pleasing those around him.
 If closure is what the rest of us wanted, Pacquiao and Márquez needed it most of all.

-The triggering event that on Saturday night unleashed the accumulated tension of eight years of rivalry was a colossal right hand thrown by Juan Manuel Márquez that floored Pacquiao in round three.
-Manny had asserted his power during the first two rounds—just clearly enough to win those episodes—as well as a fraction of the third.
-But all the while Márquez had been studying and timing his opponent, learning what new tricks he may have brought to the ring.
-Dinamita used a weak jab to grab the attention of the Filipino, re-orienting his focus away from the right hand, which this time Márquez threw not straight down the pipe, as is his custom, but instead arced over the top, the blow gaining momentum as it traveled through the air, finally impacting on the left-side of Pacquiao’s head and dropping him, bursting in a split-second the aura of invincibility that had surrounded the Pacman for so long.
+The triggering event that unleashed the accumulated tension of eight years of rivalry was a colossal right hand thrown by Juan Manuel Márquez that floored Pacquiao in round three.
+Manny had asserted his power during the first two rounds—just enough to win those episodes—as well as a fraction of the third.
+But all the while Márquez had been studying his opponent.
+He used a weak jab to grab the attention of the Filipino, re-orienting his focus away from the right, which this time Márquez threw not straight down the pipe, as is his custom, but arced over the top, the blow gaining momentum as it traveled through the air, finally impacting on the left-side of Pacquiao’s head and dropping him, bursting in a split-second the aura of invincibility that had surrounded the Pacman for so long.

 Manny immediately rose and continued fighting, recovering quickly.
-As he then continued to implement his gameplan—which consisted of continuous aggression and non-stop body and feet movement—Márquez refrained from engaging fire with fire.
+As he then continued to implement his game-plan, which consisted of continuous aggression and non-stop movement, Márquez refrained from engaging fire with fire.
 His counterpunching wasn’t as effective as it had been in previous encounters, multi-punch combinations notably absent, but he had made his mark.
-There was still time to reel in the great whale later in the rounds to come.
+There was still time to reel in the great whale in the rounds to come.

 Pacquiao dominated most of rounds five and six.
 In the fifth he scored a knockdown with a stiff, strong left, and in fact, most of the damage he inflicted on Márquez, including but not limited to a broken nose, was produced by the trusty missile he calls his left hand.
 The punch landed frequently and effectively, whether as a lead shot, or as a follow up on a right jab, or as part of a combination.
 By the end of round five the Mexican’s face was a gruesome mess, with blood flowing freely from his nostrils, making it hard for him to breathe, much as it had at the end of the infamous first round eight years ago.

 While Pacquiao released his frustration at being kept captive by Márquez’s style in the previous fights, Juan Manuel was in visible trouble, but mentally he was still very much in the fight.
-He was getting hit and hurt, but he knew exactly what was happening, and he knew that even though time was against him, there still would be a chance to make Pacquiao pay for his greedy aggression.
+He was getting hit and hurt, but he knew exactly what was happening, and he knew that, though time was against him, there still would be a chance to make Pacquiao pay for his greedy aggression.
 Both had promised a knockout going into the fight; Manny began looking for it the moment he got up from the canvas in the third round, but Márquez knew that worked to his advantage.
-Dinamita wouldn’t even have to look for his knockout; instead Pacquiao would create the circumstance and deliver Márquez the opportunity to score it.
+Dinamita wouldn’t even have to look for his knockout; instead Pacquiao would create the circumstance for Márquez to score it.